Statistical Models for Repeated Categorical Ratings: The R Package rater: Implementation details

-\pkg{rater} implements the ability to use different forms of the likelihood depending on the format of the data that is available.
-For example, for a complete design the full likelihood for the Dawid--Skene model is
+\CRANpkg{rater} implements the ability to use different forms of the likelihood depending on the format of the data that is available.
+For example, for a balanced design the full likelihood for the Dawid--Skene model is

-Looking closely, we see that the contribution of any two items with the same pattern of ratings, that is the same raters giving the same ratings, is identical.
+Looking closely, we see that the contribution of any two items with the same pattern of ratings, that is, the same raters giving the same ratings, is identical.
 We can therefore rewrite it as a product over patterns rather than items,

-where $L$ is the number of distinct rating `patterns', $n_l$ is the number of times pattern $l$ occurs and $y_{l, j}$ denotes the rating given by rater $j$ within pattern $l$.
-This corresponds directly to having the data in the `grouped' format, see \autoref{sec:data-formats}.
+where \(L\) is the number of distinct rating `patterns', \(n_l\) is the number of times pattern \(l\) occurs and \(y_{l, j}\) denotes the rating given by rater \(j\) within pattern \(l\).
+This corresponds directly to having the data in the `grouped' format, see \hyperlink{sec:data-formats}{Section 2}.

-This rewriting is useful for complete designs where there are many ratings but few distinct patterns, as it greatly removes the need to iterate over every rating during computation of the posterior, reducing the time for model fitting.
-An example of this type of data are the \texttt{caries} data presented in \autoref{sec:usage}.
+This rewriting is useful for balanced designs where there are many ratings but few distinct patterns, as it removes the need to iterate over every rating during computation of the posterior, reducing the time for model fitting.
+An example of this type of data are the \texttt{caries} data presented in \hyperlink{sec:usage}{Section 7}.

 This technique is not always helpful.
-For example, if your data has many missing entries, the number of distinct patterns $L$ may be similar or equal to than the total number of ratings.
+For example, if the data has many missing entries, the number of distinct patterns \(L\) may be similar or equal to than the total number of ratings.
 Consequently, rewriting to use the grouped format may not save much computation.
-For this reason, the implementation of \pkg{rater} does not allow missing values in grouped data.
-Note that in the long data format we simply drop rows that correspond to missing data, a result of which is that missing data is never explicitly represented in \pkg{rater}.
+For this reason, the implementation of \CRANpkg{rater} does not allow missing values in grouped data.
+Note that in the long data format we simply drop rows that correspond to missing data, a result of which is that missing data is never explicitly represented in \CRANpkg{rater}.

-The \pkg{randomLCA} package only takes data in the grouped format, although it supports missing values.